Rubbertown, Louisville: Mid-20th century

 For many years after the war, the federal government would continue to operate the styrene-butadiene rubber plant, up until 1955.
 In that year, the plant was auctioned off to 20 rubber companies.
 Also in that year, DuPont built a Freon production block next to its Neoprene plant.
 The company would also add an additional unit to manufacture vinyl fluoride.

 In 1961, the Union Carbide plant was sold to Rohm and Haas to create acrylic plastic and such products.
 In 1979, Borden Chemical Inc. opened a building to produce formaldehyde, urea-formaldehyde resins, phenolic resins, and adhesives.

 Modern industry

 Rubbertown is host to 11 large chemical plants, the largest source of industrial emissions in the Jefferson County area.
 The Rubbertown area accounts for 42% of air emissions in Jefferson County.

 Since the area is a potential health issue to residents, in recent years it has come under attack by various organizations in the community.
 As a result of increasing pollution the Rubbertown Emergency Action (REACT) group was established in April 2003 as a campaign of the Justice Resource Center.
 The group consists of Rubbertown residents who believe that clean air is a human right and use legislative, judicial and political action to improve air conditions.
 REACT became an independent grassroots organization later that year.
-REACT is fighting for:
+REACT is campaigning for: